-Even the chapters that are filled with math–calculating the effects of the Money Multiplier or savings rates for emergencies–are understandable and dare I say it, even fun.
+Even the chapters that are filled with math–calculating the effects of the Money Multiplier or savings rates for emergencies–are understandable and dare I say, even fun.

 I’m personally not bad with numbers–I have an MBA and I’ve worked the past few years in various financial sectors.
 But reading these chapters, I could imagine that even people less in tune with their quantitative side would be comfortable with the material.
 No small feat, really, for a personal finance book.

 The Self-Help Rhetoric

 Those of you who have read self-help books in the past will be familiar with the type of over-the-top rhetoric that promises a quick and easy turnaround with little to no effort.
 I have to say, when I read the title of Rob’s book–Retire Before Mom and Dad–I thought I might be getting more of the same.
 It’s the kind of title that I imagine could sell but might lack substance.

 To get specific, I was worried that Rob would get stuck in the same kind of platitudes that make me roll my eyes when I read them online.
 Just save 50% of your income now and you’ll be a millionaire tomorrow.
 Invest in the market, earn a 12% return, and put up your feet, margarita in hand, before you hit 40.